rorycoconnor/box-upload-handler/README.md

 * node_modules
 3. Compress all of these items into a .zip file.
 4. In the AWS Lambda Console, select "Upload From" in the Code tab, and select .zip file.
 5. Upload the .zip file created in Step 3.
+6. Under "Runtime Settings", click Edit.
+7. Change the Handler field to "function.handleUpload" and save the change.
-6. Your code will automatically deploy.
+8. Your code will automatically deploy.

+# Set up Amazon SES (Simple Email Service)
+This tool uses Amazon SES to send notifications to the uploading user that their upload failed because the file was too large.

+1. In the AWS Console, navigate to the SES Console.
+2. Click "Create Identity".
+3. Choose "Email Address" and enter the Email Address from which you would like to send the failed upload notifications.
+4. Navigate to the email inbox for the address used in Step 3 to confirm the identity.

+For testing purposes, both the sender and recipient email must be confirmed identities.
+Repeat the process above for any email address you would like to use for testing.